 What is it?

 The big benefit of this method is the accuracy that it provides.
-If you have reliable and rigid data to base your analysis upon, you will find that this method can give you a deeper insight into each lead.
+If you have reliable and rigid data to base your analysis on, you will find that this method can give you a deeper insight into each lead.

 Who should use it

 This method makes sense for those businesses that have a lower number of leads.
 Inside salespeople, for instance, will want to get a clearer picture of every lead within their pipeline.
-This method isn’t really appropriate for SaaS businesses that operate according to volume.
+This method isn’t appropriate for SaaS businesses that operate according to volume.

 Test Market Analysis Forecasting